Abeautifulsnow/awesomeLibrary/README.md

 * [maturin](https://github.com/PyO3/maturin) - Build and publish crates with pyo3, rust-cpython and cffi bindings as well as rust binaries as python packages
 * [ChatGPT](https://github.com/lencx/ChatGPT) - 🔮 ChatGPT Desktop Application (Mac, Windows and Linux)
 * [qdrant](https://github.com/qdrant/qdrant) - Qdrant - Vector Database for the next generation of AI applications.
 Also available in the cloud
+* [rtoml](https://github.com/samuelcolvin/rtoml) - A fast TOML library for python implemented in rust.

 ### shell
 * [pure-sh-bible](https://github.com/dylanaraps/pure-sh-bible) - 📖 A collection of pure POSIX sh alternatives to external processes.